cpsievert/cpsievert.github.com/projects/615/xkcd/index.md

   <img src="raw.png" width="800" height="500">
 </div>

 Clearly, the number of words appearing topic 2 during 2012 was much larger than any other topic in any other year.
-Note that in 2006 there are noticably fewer total words.
+Note that in 2006 there are noticeably fewer total words.
 This is not surprising after looking at [the](http://xkcd.com/1/) [early](http://xkcd.com/2/) [xkcd](http://xkcd.com/3/) [comics](http://xkcd.com/4/).
 For this reason, the number of words within a topic for a particular year were divided by the total number of words in that year.
 This yields the proportion of words within each topic for each year in the figure below.

 <div align="center">
   <img src="prop1.png" width="800" height="500">